-B.1.2 Sub-class mapping relationship between SAREF and the Base Ontology
+B.1.2 Class mapping relationship between SAREF and the Base Ontology

 This section provides an example on how the principle specified in Section 7.2 can be applied to the mapping between the Base Ontology and SAREF.

-Using two differnet ontologies (i.e., oneM2M_Base_Ontology.owl and saref.owl), a new ontology can be created using the mapping principles, i.e. adding mapping relationships into the union of these two ontologies as a new mapped ontology.
+Using two differnet ontologies (i.e., Base_Ontology.owl and SAREF.owl), a new ontology can be created using the mapping principles, i.e. adding mapping relationships into the union of these two ontologies as a new mapped ontology.

 As a simple case, the following illustrates the subClass mappig between oneM2M:Device and saref:Device.
 The following shows that saref:Device is a subclass of oneM2M:Device.